earloc/Sample.AutoMapper.EnumValidation/readme.md

 # Leverage custom validation to discover missing mappings during test-time

 Ok, now this approach leverages a multi-phased analysis, best fitted into an unit-test (which may already be present in your solution(s), nevertheless).
-It´s not a golden gun to magically solve all your issues (possibly) prevalent, but puts you into a very tight dev-loop
+It´s not a golden gun to magically solve all your issues which may be prevalent, but puts you into a very tight dev-loop which should help clean up things.
+Period.

 The steps involved are
-1. enable Validation of your AutoMapper-Configuration
+1. enable validation of your AutoMapper-Configuration
 2. use AutoMapper custom-validation to discover missing type maps
 3. add and configure missing type-maps
 4. ensure maps are valid